tale-toul/OCP4baremetalIPI/README.md

 $ sudo systemctl enable nginx --now
 $ sudo systemctl status nginx
 ```
-Create DNS entries for the API endpoint and the default ingress controller.
-The public DNS zone used in this example to access the Openshift cluster is _ocp4.redhat.com_
+Create DNS entries for the API endpoint (__api.ocp4.redhat.com__) and the default ingress controller (__\*.apps.ocp4.redhat.com__) resolving to the public IP of the host where ngnix is listening.

-Create DNS entries for api.ocp4.redhat.com and \*.apps.ocp4.redhat.com resolving to the public IP of the physical host.
 Do this in the public DNS resolver for the hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.

 ```
 $ host api.ocp4.redhat.com